This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 Get ready to BAKE bakers, this week we’re tackling the SHOWSTOPPER from Pie and Tart Week.
 The challenge was to make a pie made with a Homemade Filo Dough Recipe for the crust.
-I chose to tackle Glenn’s Spanakopita Recipe, classic spinach, and feta pie rolled in a unique spiral.
+I chose to tackle Glenn’s Spiral Spanakopita Recipe, classic spinach, and feta pie rolled in a unique spiral.

 I just love how beautiful this Spanakopita with homemade filo dough turned out.